What Is A Redirect — Should You Use Web Redirects?

 1. Client-Side Redirects

-Client-side are much more complicated than server-side redirects as you, the client, have to set it up by making changes in the website’s source code.
+Client-side redirects are much more complicated than server-side redirects, as you, the client, have to set them up for a different web page by making changes in the website’s source code, such as specifying location https in meta tags.
 Here, no changes are made on the server.
 Furthermore, the browser is rerouted to the new page in client-side redirects without updating the web servers.

 It can also take time to load the new page if you use client-side redirects.
 Hence, they are not usually recommended for enhancing the SEO rankings of the website.
 However, you should know about the two major types of client-side redirects that are typically used.